jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 # then continue with any microservice webhook secret
 ```

-Each sealed secret can be in uploaded to github, and applied to k8s to different namespace.
+Each sealed secret can be in uploaded to github, and applied to different k8s namespace.

 ```sh
 # mv all the sealed.yaml to config/...-cicd/base/09-secrets folder